yobson/OpenBook/README.md

 ```

 ## TODO List
-As you can see, not much has been implemented yet
 - [X] Build UI
 - [X] Design file format and parser for text
 - [X] Implement search utility